IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 2. We will build the container image
 3. We will upload the container image to the internal **OpenShift container registry**
 4. We will define and apply a deployment configuration to create a Pod with our microservice
-5. We will define a service which route request to the Pod with our microservice
+5. We will define a service which route requests to the Pod with our microservice

 # 1. Build and save the container

 ## Step 1: Create a Open Shift project

 To work inside OpenShift we need a OpenShift project.
-A [project allows](https://docs.openshift.com/container-platform/3.7/dev_guide/projects.html#overview) a community of users to organize and manage their content in isolation from other communities.
 Let us create one.

+_Note:_ A [project allows](https://docs.openshift.com/container-platform/3.7/dev_guide/projects.html#overview) a community of users to organize and manage their content in isolation from other communities.

 ```
 $ cd ${ROOT_FOLDER}/2-deploying-to-openshift